-Criteria for the inscription of properties on the List of World Heritage in Danger a) ASCERTAINED DANGER - The property is faced with specific and proven imminent danger, such as:
+Criteria for the inscription of properties on the List of World Heritage in Danger

 178. A World Heritage property - as defined in Articles 1 and 2 of the Convention - can be inscribed on the List of World Heritage in Danger by the Committee when it finds that the condition of the property corresponds to at least one of the criteria in either of the two cases described below.